tjmahr/Psych711/readings/reading_02.md

 Use 4-decimal accuracy for matrix summaries.

-**Kline talks about matrices in "lower diagonal form".
-What does he refer to?**
+### Kline talks about matrices in "lower diagonal form".
+What does he refer to?

-A matrix which omits any cells that fall above the diagonal:
+A matrix which omits any cells that fall above the diagonal.

-**Is it acceptable to submit for analyses just a correlation matrix without standard deviations?
-Justify your answer.**
+### Is it acceptable to submit for analyses just a correlation matrix without standard deviations?
+Justify your answer.

 Only if the raw data just happens to have a covariance matrix that is identical to its correlation matrix.

-**A data matrix is positive definite only if it possesses certain characteristics.
-Name at least three of these characteristics:**
+### A data matrix is positive definite only if it possesses certain characteristics.
+Name at least three of these characteristics:

 1. The matrix is nonsingular, or invertible.
 2. All eigenvalues of the matrix are greater than zero.
 3. The determinant of the matrix is greater than zero.
 4. All of the correlations and covariances are not out of bounds.

-**Name three of the most common causes of nonpositive definite matrices.**
+### Name three of the most common causes of nonpositive definite matrices.

 1. Extreme collinearity
 2. Outliers that inflate the correlations